Analysis of a State Changing Supersoft X-ray Source in M31: Optical Observations and Analysis

 \section{Optical Observations and Analysis}

-The location of r1-25 has been observed with the ACS camera onboard \textit{HST} (see Table 10).
-In both cases, images are only available in the F435W filter (approximately equal to the \textit{B} filter in ground based systems).
-We have 4 observations aquired in the period 2004--2007, so the data are useful for looking for transient or variable sources.
+The location of r1-25 has been observed with the ACS camera onboard \textit{HST}.
+The source has been observed 4 times: on 2004-01-23 (observation j8vp03010) for 2200 seconds, 2004-08-15 (observation j8vp05010) for 2200 seconds, 2006-02-10 (observation j9ju01010) for 4360 seconds, and 2007-01-10 ( observation j9ju06010) for 4672 seconds.
+Images are only available in the F435W filter (approximately equal to the \textit{B} filter in ground based systems).
 Only one {\it Chandra} observation (ObsID 8183) was taken within a week of an ACS observation (j9ju06010) of the source.
 However, the source was not detected in ObsID 8183.

 All data were obtained using the Wide Field Channel (WFC), which has a $202\arcsec$ $\times$ $202\arcsec$ field of view \citep{May}.
 Each observation was carried out in the standard four pointing dither pattern \citep{May}.
 These individual images were then combined using the PyRAF task MultiDrizzle \citep{Fruc}, which also removes cosmic rays and corrects the geometrical distortion which results from the orientation of the ACS with respect to the HST focal plane.
 We chose not to apply an automatic background subtraction in order to perform photometry, since there is a steep gradient in the diffuse light this close to the center of M31 making background estimation unreliable.
 Finally, we utilized the ability of MultiDrizzle to resample the spatial scale of the image, resulting in a final pixel scale of $0.025\arcsec$/pix.